Ibilex (Cefalexin Monohydrate)

 No, there is no evidence that Ibilex is addictive.

 Do not stop taking Ibilex or lower the dose because you are feeling better, unless advised by your doctor.
-If you do not complete the full course, your infection may not clear completely or your symptoms may return.
+If you do not complete the full course prescribed, your infection may not clear completely or your symptoms may return.

-If it’s almost time for your next dose, skip the missed dose and take your next dose when scheduled.
+If it’s almost time for your next dose, skip the missed dose and take your next dose when you are meant to.
 Otherwise, take the missed dose as soon as you remember.
 Do not take a double dose to make up for the missed dose.

-Yes, you may get a sore, white mouth or tongue, or vaginal itching or discharge while taking Ibilex.
-This may mean you have a fungal infection called thrush.
-Tell your doctor if this occurs, as Ibilex does not work against fungi.
+Yes, if you get a sore, white mouth or tongue, or vaginal itching or discharge while taking Ibilex, tell your doctor.
+This may mean you have a fungal infection called thrush, which can occur when antibiotics allow fungi to grow.

-Tell your doctor or pharmacist immediately if you get severe diarrhoea, even if it occurs several weeks after stopping Ibilex.
-Do not take any diarrhoea medicine without checking with your doctor first, as you may have a serious condition affecting your bowel.
+If you get severe diarrhea, tell your doctor or pharmacist immediately, even if it occurs several weeks after stopping Ibilex.
+Do not take any diarrhea medicine without checking with your doctor first, as you may have a serious condition affecting your bowel requiring urgent medical attention.

 Important Disclaimer